 (Grass root research in India)

-During the last three weeks participants will focus on creating a venture profile which consists of
+During the first three weeks of Act 2, participants will focus on creating a venture profile which consists of

 – a solid problem definition with an analysis of their future target group